-Founded in 1884 with headquarters in Kiamesha Lake, NY, Leisure Time Spring Water was acquired by Boreal Water Collection Inc. (the "Company," "Boreal Water Collection," "BrwC," "us," "we"), which is a contract packer of bottled water focused on value-added products/services.
+Founded in 1884 with headquarters in Kiamesha Lake, NY, Leisure Time Spring Water was acquired by Boreal Water Collection Inc. (the "Company," "Boreal Water Collection," "Boreal," "BRWC," "us," "we"), which is a contract packer of bottled water focused on value-added products/services.

 Boreal Water Collection is a personalized bottled water corporation, specialized in providing premium custom bottled water for your company and customers.
 Whether it is for publicity, promotion, marketing, internal use or a specific event, Boreal is a one-stop shop.
-We offer turnkey service, with prize-winning Boreal private label water (ITQI for Boreal Water by the International Taste Quality Institute in Belgium 2012), made-to-order labeling, distinctive water containers and fully integrated services literally from the ground up.
+We offer turnkey service, with prizewinning Boreal private label water (ITQI for Boreal Water by the International Taste Quality Institute in Belgium 2012), made-to-order labeling, distinctive water containers and fully integrated services literally from the ground up.
 Based on our observations of the specialty bottled water industry and experience gained over the years, in the opinion of management, our production technology and our creative personnel are among the brightest and best in the industry.
-Boreal wishes to develop the most extensive distribution network in North America and warehouses across Canada and the United States.
-Unlike other bottled water companies, Boreal also has exclusive access to two springs, one an award-winning source (ITQI for Saint-Elie water by the International Taste Quality Institute in Belgium 2007, 2008 and 2009), deep in Canada and the other in the prestigious Catskills Mountains in New York.
-Boreal has exclusive unlimited access (40 year contract dated on November 1, 1995) to Alpine spring water and has access to 225,000,000 liters per year of Saint-Elie spring water as per a permit from the Quebec Ministry of Agriculture.
+Boreal wishes to develop the most extensive distribution network in North America.
+Boreal also has exclusive access to one of the prestigious spring in Catskills Mountains in New York.
+Boreal has exclusive unlimited access (40 year contract dated on November 1, 1995) to Alpine spring water.